TOAST-DOCS/Storage-Block-Storage/zh/overview.md

 Using default value 20971519
 Partition 1 of type Linux and of size 10 GiB is set
 ```
 The basic partition setup is now complete.
-Type `w` to reflect the settings entered so far on the disk.
+Type `w` to reflect the settings entered so far on the block storage.
 ```
 Command (m for help): w
 The partition table has been altered!